bramha574/boto3FirstExercise/README.md

 # boto3FirstExercise

 This is my first try with the "Python".
-I have got an interview with a company and this is the exercise they have gave me as the first round of screening.
 I am really excited to share this with you.

 createEnvironment.py - This script will read values from yaml and create an ec2 instance and a volume which will then get attached to the instance.